ervinctech/osticket-prereqs/README.md

 ## Step 3: Install PHP Components

-To prepare the web server for running PHP applications, I installed the required PHP components and dependencies, including PHP Manager for IIS and the URL Rewrite Module (create "PHP" folder in Windows (C:) and extract the zip files into that folder.
+To prepare the web server for running PHP applications, I installed the required PHP components and dependencies, including PHP Manager for IIS and the URL Rewrite Module (create "PHP" folder in Windows (C:) and extract the zip files into that folder).
 These tools provide PHP support within IIS and enable proper handling of dynamic web content.
 After installation, I verified that the components were successfully added and available within the IIS management console.

 ### Screenshots